10 steps to fill out the FAFSA

 Probably not.
 Federal loans generally don’t require a look at your credit history, so a cosigner isn’t necessary for you to qualify.
 The one exception is any type of PLUS loan, which does consider your credit history.

 The FAFSA is a financial aid application that all students must submit to qualify for federal aid.
 This aid includes grants, student loans, work-study programs and any other help that comes from the government.
 Colleges typically use your FAFSA to calculate your financial aid package for the year.

 Even if you don’t think you qualify for federal financial aid, you might want to complete your FAFSA anyhow.
 You could be eligible for something you didn’t expect, potentially lowering the cost of your education.
 For instance, nearly 60% of applicants who applied for federal aid in 2015-2016 qualified for a Pell Grant — a federal grant given to students based on financial need.

 The US Department of Education Federal Student Aid recently updated its process to enable students to submit their applications as early as October 1st — about 10 months ahead of the school year.
 Previously, students had to wait until January 1st to submit their applications.

 The FAFSA is not nearly as complicated as it was back in the day, when the process required snail mail.
-You can ensure a smooth application by readying your documents and having the information you need on hand to complete your form.
+Ensure a smooth application by preparing your documents and having the information you need on hand to complete your form.